Antonio-Iijima/alvin/README.md

 You are now ready to start programming with Alvin.

+---

 ## Usage

-The Alvin interpreter can be run interactively using the `-i` flag, or it can just be used to run a file.
-To load files with the `-i` flag, provide their relative locations as commandline arguments to `main.py`.
-Several example files have been included with the project in the `examples/` folder:
+The Alvin interpreter can be run interactively using the `-i` flag, or it can be used to run a file.
+To load files with the `-i` flag, provide their locations as commandline arguments to `main.py`.
+Several example files have been included with the project in the `examples/` folder.

 ```
 $ python3 main.py ../examples/lisp.alv -i